-A better approach for establishing the benefits and burdens of producing information stored in databases is to examine objective information about the systems.
-To this end, a responding party may examine user manuals or any database table schematics that exist, or more incisively, use one or more queries to test how long it takes the system to return results, the effect of those queries on the system's operation, the relevance of those results to the issues in the case, and the logistics required to export this information in a format that is reasonably useful to the requesting party.
-Each of these objectives - the speed of the system, impact on operations, the accuracy of the query, and the data extraction - can then be fine-tuned to improve efficiency and the overall results.
+The responding party can better establish the benefits and burdens of producing information stored in databases by examining objective information about the system.
+To this end, a responding party may want to examine documentation associated with the database and existing database table schematics.
+More incisively, the responding party may use the database management system to automatically generate new database table schematics, review the database change logs, guidelines or procedures for entering data, and may also execute one or more queries to test how long it takes the system to return results, the effect of those queries on the system's operation, the accuracy and quality of the data, the relevance of those results to the issues in the case, and the logistics required to export this information in a format that is reasonably useful to the requesting party.
+Each of these objectives-the speed of the system, impact on operations, the accuracy of the query, and the data extraction-can then be fine-tuned to improve efficiency and the overall results.

-Regardless of whether the responding party concludes that the information requested is "accessible," it may wish to create a test query or pilot project and share the results with the requesting party to demonstrate the steps that are being taken to respond to a discovery request and allow both sides to assess the usefulness and relevance of the exported information before incurring the cost of a full production.
-The test queries may identify problems with the discovery request, such as over- or under-inclusion, or the pilot project may identify issues with preparing the data for production in precisely the format requested.
+Regardless of whether the responding party concludes that the information requested is accessible, it may wish to create a test query or pilot project.
+The responding party can then decide whether it wants to share the results with the requesting party to demonstrate the steps that are being taken to respond to a discovery request and allow both sides to assess the usefulness and relevance of the exported information before incurring the cost of full production.
+The test queries may identify problems with the discovery request, such as over- or under-inclusion, or the pilot project may identify issues with preparing the data for production in precisely the format requested (allowing the producing party to propose a more efficient format for production).
 Sharing this information provides a common factual basis upon which the parties can re-examine the discovery requests and modify them appropriately before incurring the cost of a full production.

-Illustration v.
-A requesting party seeks all records from a database of internal memoranda and reports that include certain key words and phrases, including the term "market."
+Illustration ii: A requesting party seeks all records from a database of internal memoranda and reports that include certain key words and phrases, including the term market.
 Test queries indicate that the request would flag more than two-thirds of the records as potentially relevant, even though the subject at issue is narrowly focused.
-A review of samples taken from the "market" query reveals that all of the sample records are, in fact, not relevant in any way to the dispute.
-Based on this and other information, the requesting party substantially revises its list of requested key words and phrases to eliminate certain terms that appear to generate "junk" results.
+A review of samples taken from the market query reveals that all the sample records are, in fact, not relevant in any way to the dispute.
+Based on this and other information, the requesting party substantially revises its list of requested key words and phrases to eliminate certain terms that appear to generate junk results.
 Further sampling of the revised query results, which are much smaller than before, suggests that more than half of the records retrieved are likely relevant to the dispute.

 In situations involving very large databases or multiple databases, test queries or pilot tests of the production process can be based on a subset of the data repository, consistent with the approach outlined in Zubulake v.
-UBS Warburg LLC and elsewhere.
+UBS Warburg LLC68 and elsewhere.
 Although the Zubulake opinions do not concern database information, the court's approach of using small, manageable test queries to generate empirical results from which the burden and benefit of further discovery could be determined has been widely adopted in other ESI situations, including discovery of database information.